 By quietly but visibly acknowledging the Real Presence, we show that God is here!
 He is really, truly, substantially present in the Most Blessed Sacrament – Body, Blood, Soul and Divinity!
 Jesus in every consecrated Host is not a symbol!
 We believe and that is why we veil in His Presence!

 One sign of respect for men is to remove their hats.
 All of us can make an act of humbling ourselves, acknowledging that we are in the presence of the Almighty.

-We can instruct the ignorant and comfort the sorrowful.
-Silently, by our witness… by our faith and by every act of reverence that you make toward our most precious Saviour Jesus in the Eucharist.
+We can instruct others silently, by our witness… by our faith and by every act of reverence that we make toward our most precious Saviour Jesus in the Eucharist.

 May the flame of love for Jesus that burns in your heart, soul, mind and strength grow!
 By wearing the veil, you are pointing to Jesus.

 To see and order veils, please go to our Veils by Eucharistic Adoration gift shop here.